-Greg has spoken about patenting inventions in artificial intelligence and machine learning before the American Intellectual Property Law Association (AIPLA), the United States Patent & Trademark Office, Strafford Publications, and internally at Schwegman and with clients.
+Greg has spoken about patenting inventions in artificial intelligence and machine learning before the American Intellectual Property Law Association (AIPLA), the United States Patent & Trademark Office (USPTO), and several continuing legal education (CLE) providers.
+Specifically, Greg has discussed (i) overcoming 35 U.S.C. § 101 (patent-eligible subject matter) rejections for artificial intelligence inventions, and (ii) patenting artificial intelligence inventions for companies outside the software industry at various AIPLA events.
 In addition to machine learning and artificial intelligence, Greg has also drafted and prosecuted patents related to mobile and WiFi networks, operating systems, cryptography, security systems, control systems, and robotics.
+He excels at describing complex technologies in a clear manner.

 University of Michigan Law School